Edgar Ochieng

-Edgar Ochieng (born 2 November 1977) is a Kenyan footballer who was playing for Kenyan club Mathare United in the Kenyan Premier League Until his career ended.
+Edgar Ochieng (Fighter) (born 2 November 1977) is a Kenyan defence footballer who was playing for Kenyan club Mathare United in the Kenyan Premier League Until his career ended.

 Career

 In the past he has played for Omani football club, Dhofar, in Salalah, Oman.
 He has also played for Sofapaka.

 International career

 He has played for the Kenya national football team.